 For the Dressing:

-- ½ cup regular peanut butter, not peanut butter that needs stirring
+- ½ cup peanut butter not peanut butter that needs stirring

 - ½ cup apple cider vinegar or unseasoned rice vinegar